ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/update.md

 Last Updated : "08/05/2018"
 ---

-You can use Where to filter results.
+Update is used to modify the existing records in a table.
+You can use Where to filter records.

 #### Sql